Help us improve your experience.

 VPN monitor

-Enable this option to send Internet Control Message Protocol (ICMP) to determine if the VPN is up.
+Enable to send Internet Control Message Protocol (ICMP) to determine if the VPN is up.

 Optimized

-Enable this option to optimize VPN monitoring and configure SRX Series Firewalls to send ICMP echo requests, also called pings, only when there is outgoing traffic and no incoming traffic from the configured peer through the VPN tunnel.
+Enable to optimize VPN monitoring.
+Configure SRX Series Firewalls to send ICMP echo requests, or pings, only when outgoing traffic exists without incoming traffic from the configured peer through the VPN tunnel.

 If there is incoming traffic through the VPN tunnel, the SRX Series Firewalls considers the tunnel to be active and do not send pings to the peer.